In 1993, Karen Fallahi lost her son Erik, who suffered from bipolar disorder, when he died at age 25.

 According to Fallahi, this collaboration has been fruitful.

 “A good many of the therapists and psychiatrists here in town do refer their patients to DBSA because of the success rate that we’ve had with folks who incorporate not only the aspect of having a psychiatrist, a therapist, medication, but [also] a support group.
-Those … help people stay out of the household longer periods of time, help them learn to maintain their recovery and then be able to give back to an organization that has helped them.
+Those … help people stay out of the hospital longer periods of time, help them learn to maintain their recovery and then be able to give back to an organization that has helped them.
 That’s how we’ve grown,” she said.

 DBSA is currently looking for a building to host additional activities and gatherings.
 While they hope to have one in the future, for Valdez, the organization’s worth is embodied in the individual stories.